ulyngs/open-source-no-distractions-for-youtube/readme.md

-# Important: I am deprecating this app in favour of the general solution 'MindShield'
+# Important: I am deprecating this app in favour of my general solution 'MindShield'
 *MindShield* includes everything "No Distractions" for YouTube does, but it works on ANY website.
 As I am really pressured for time, I will be sunsetting "No Distractions" for YouTube and only update MindShield going forward.

 MindShield's is on the App Store here: https://apps.apple.com/gb/app/mindshield/id1660218371